-Around the bend down Stamford Road is a row of Golden Penda (Xanthostemon chrysanthus) trees.
-This popular ornamental tree was first introduced to Singapore in 1982.
-It is fast growing and requires minimal maintenance.
+9 Stamford Road / Queen Street Around the bend down Stamford Road is a row of Golden Penda (Xanthostemon chrysanthus) trees.
+This popular ornamental tree was first introduced to Singapore in 1982 and is fast growing, requiring minimal maintenance.
 Its attractive yellow flowers attract butterflies, bees and birds.
+Along Queen Street are beautiful Trumpet Trees that bloom in pink.
+Trumpet Trees can grow up to more than 30 m tall and usually flower in April and August, after a prolonged dry spell.